Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

           Finance Committee and is Treasurer of both the International Conference of Symphony and Opera Orchestras (ICSOM) and the Atlanta Symphony Orchestra Players’ Association (ASOPA).
-He is President and founder of the Atlanta Brass Society,Inc.and is tubaist with the Atlanta Symphony Brass Quintet.
+He is President and founder of the Atlanta Brass Society, Inc. and is tubaist with the Atlanta Symphony Brass Quintet.
 Michael’s background in both classical and popular music has contributed to his understanding of the music industry and his willingness to serve the Local for nearly his